granthussey/MitoScripts/README.md

 ---

-**Dependencies**: matplotlib, seaborn, igraph-python, pandas, numpy, glob, sklearn.
+**Dependencies**: 'numpy', 'pandas', 'scikit-learn', 'python-igraph', 'matplotlib', 'seaborn'.
 Please import these into your environment.